-The Intensive Semester Program provides an opportunity for students in their fourth or fifth term to immerse themselves intensively in a major research project, independent studies program, or fieldwork activity with academic significance, either at or away from the Law School.
-Under the program, students may devote an entire term to supervised and specialized fieldwork, overseen by both a member of the Yale Law School faculty and an on-site supervisor.
-Students may also use the Intensive Semester for the purpose of exploring a single field of law through a combination of courses or seminars, fieldwork, and Supervised Analytic Writing.
-Whenever an Intensive Semester is to be pursued at a location away from the Law School, the on-site supervisor who has agreed to supplement the faculty member in overseeing the student's work will be expected, at the conclusion of the Intensive Semester, to submit a letter to the faculty supervisor describing and assessing the student's fieldwork.
-Evaluation of the student's written work will remain the responsibility of the supervising faculty member.
-To apply to the program, a student must submit to the registrar a comprehensive written plan providing for up to 12 units of credit for the combined legal work and supervised writing.
-The plan should describe in detail the relationship between the fieldwork and the research and writing component, and it must be accompanied by the written approval of the faculty member agreeing to supervise it.
-The deadline for Intensive Semester proposals is two weeks before the due date for applications for limited-enrollment seminars.
+The Intensive Research Semester Program provides an opportunity for students in their fourth or fifth term to immerse themselves intensively in a major research project leading to a significant academic project, either at or away from the Law School.
+Approval of a proposal for an intensive research semester is restricted to those special situations where devotion of one sixth of a student's law school career to a single intensive research project has clear academic justification.
+The Intensive Research Semester is not designed to provide an externship experience, law school credit for public service, or opportunities to live away from New Haven for pressing personal reasons.

+Under the program, students may devote an entire term to supervised and specialized research overseen by both a member of the Yale Law School faculty and, if away from the Law School, an on-site supervisor.
+A research project taking place away from the Law School may be located at an archival site or at a site for fieldwork where necessary to advance the student's research goals.
+Whenever an Intensive Semester is to be pursued at a location away from the Law School, the on-site supervisor who has agreed to supplement the faculty member in overseeing the student's work will be expected, at the conclusion of the Intensive Semester, to submit a report to the faculty supervisor describing and assessing the student's research or fieldwork.
+Evaluation of the student's written product will remain the responsibility of the supervising faculty member.

-Each plan will be reviewed by the Intensive Semester Committee for compliance with these requirements.
-The number of units to be graded will be determined by the instructor, but (1) the legal work performed by the student away from the Law School and not under direct faculty supervision may receive no more than 9 ungraded credits, and (2) at least 3 graded credits must be for the faculty-supervised research paper.
+To apply for the program a student must submit a comprehensive written research proposal to the registrar.
+The proposal should describe in detail (1) the student's qualifications to undertake the proposed research; (2) the nature and significance of the research to be undertaken; (3) the expected product of the research; (4) the special circumstances that make an intensive research semester a more effective vehicle for attaining the student's educational goals than a conventional semester spent at the Law School; and (5) the necessary relationship between any fieldwork and the research and writing component.
+Each proposal must be accompanied by the written approval of the faculty member agreeing to supervise it and a statement by the faculty supervisor indicating why in his or her judgment the proposal should be approved.
+Each proposal will be reviewed by the Committee on Special Courses of Study for compliance with these requirements.
+An intensive research semester can be taken for up to 12 units of credit.
+The number of units to be graded will be determined by the faculty supervisor, but (1) work performed by the student for credit but not under direct faculty supervision may receive no more than 8 ungraded credits, and (2) at least 4 graded credits must be for the faculty-supervised research paper.
 The faculty-supervised written work may, with the approval of the instructor, be designated in the application as being undertaken in satisfaction of the Supervised Analytic Writing requirement or the Substantial Paper requirement.